Yosver Zulueta: Cincinnati Reds

 On March 28, 2024, Zulueta was claimed off waivers by the Cincinnati Reds and subsequently optioned to the Triple–A Louisville Bats.
 He was promoted to the major leagues for the first time on June 25.
 In 12 appearances during his rookie campaign, Zulueta recorded a 4.96 ERA with 20 strikeouts across 16 1/3 innings pitched.

 Zulueta was optioned to Triple-A Louisville to begin the 2025 season.
 On September 1, 2025, Zulueta earned his first career win after tossing a scoreless 2/3 of an inning against the Toronto Blue Jays.
+In seven appearances for Cincinnati, he struggled to a 6.14 ERA with five strikeouts across 7 1/3 innings pitched.
+On January 15, 2026, Zulueta was designated for assignment by the Reds.